canonical/maas/docs/static-ips.rst

 when the lease expired and another machine was looking for its own IP.

-MAAS now defines an additional range on the cluster for static IPs that are allocated by MAAS itself (see :doc:`cluster-configuration` for more information about this).
+MAAS now defines an additional range on the cluster for static IPs that are allocated by MAAS itself (see :doc:`rack-configuration` for more information about this).

 In normal operation, MAAS will automatically choose and allocate a static IP to